unicode-org/message-format-wg/exploration/quoted-literals.md

 - [r1 GOOD] Writing any two of `|`, `"` and `'` in literals doesn't require escaping them via `\`.
   This means no extra `\` that need escaping.
+  Message don't have to be modified otherwise before embedding them, unless they happen to contain conflicting quote delimiters.
 - [r2 GOOD] Embedding messages in most code or containers doesn't require escaping the literal delimiters.
-- [r3 FAIR] Message don't have to be modified otherwise before embedding them, unless they happen to contain conflicting quote delimiters.
-- [r4 GOOD] Quotation marks are universally recognized as string delimiters.
+- [r3 GOOD] Quotation marks are universally recognized as string delimiters.
-- [r5 FAIR] Using the same marks for quote-start and quote-end cannot be paired by parsers nor IDEs, but many text editors provide features to make working with and around quotes easier.
+- [r4 FAIR] Using the same marks for quote-start and quote-end cannot be paired by parsers nor IDEs, but many text editors provide features to make working with and around quotes easier.

 ## Comparison table